John Gordon (author): Life

 John Gordon was born in the industrial North-East (Jarrow, County Durham), the first of five children to Norman (a school teacher) and Margaret Gordon.
 In 1937, when John was twelve, his father moved the family south to start a new job in Wisbech (Isle of Ely, Cambridgeshire).
 Here he attended Wisbech Grammar School and was taught by the author John Muriel.
 Starting a new life in Cambridgeshire, the contrast of its flat, Fenland landscape had a profound effect on the young Geordie and inspired him to write many of his most popular stories, including The House on the Brink, Ride the Wind and Fen Runners.

-Gordon served in the Royal Navy during the Second World War, on minesweepers and destroyers, and afterwards worked as a journalist in the West Country and East Anglia.
+Gordon served in the Royal Navy during the Second World War, on minesweepers and destroyers, and afterwards worked as a journalist for newspapers in Wisbech, Bury St Edmunds, Plymouth and Norwich.
 During his time working on The Eastern Evening News in Norwich he wrote his first novel, The Giant Under the Snow.

 Although Norwich and its cathedral may have been the inspiration for parts of this book, it was the Fens of Gordon's youth that set the backdrop for most of his stories.
 As a reporter in Wisbech he cycled many miles covering events in the Fens, especially in the village of Upwell where his future wife Sylvia Young lived.
 Inspired by the landscape, Gordon had said: "I've often thought that the flat fenland is like an open book and it has always filled my mind with stories."

 Gordon was actively involved with school children and was a participant in the 'Writers in Schools' project.

 Many of his books feature Wisbech locations: Peckover House, Wisbech Museum, Wisbech Castle grounds, High Street, the Market Place and its pubs, The Crescent and The Park.
 Other locations in the Fens include Pingle Bridge in Upwell and the Fen rivers, particularly the River Nene.

 Throughout his career Gordon's wife Sylvia was instrumental in editing and collating his work.

 Eight years after the publication of his last novel (Fen Runners, 2009) and after a long battle with Alzheimer's disease Gordon died aged 92 in Norwich, the city where he lived and worked for much of his life.